sofiejuel/nowcasting_unemployment/README.md

 ## Beyond the Hype: A machine learning approach to macroeconomic nowcasting

-University of Copenhagen, Department of Economics \\
+Institution: University of Copenhagen, Department of Economics <br/>
-Master's thesis, December 2019 \\
 Authors: Sofie Juel and Waldemar Schoustrup Schuppli
+Type: Master's thesis, December 2019 <br/>

 #### About